dheerajy1/data-sql-journey/src/8AISkillsChallengeFabricAnalyticsEngineer.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1712850821032/a8e50070-b9fb-4528-b9fa-674c1725140b.png)

-#### 12\.
+#### l\.
 Code to ensure that your product table remains up-to-date as new data comes in

 ```apache
 from delta.tables import *